pseudoincorrect/food_prod_optimization/Readme.md

-# Food Production chain Optimization (Industry 4.0)
+# Food Production Chain Optimization (Industry 4.0)

 Optimization of the flow in a robotized food production chain.